IBMStreams/sample.edge-app-control/README.md

 1. View log
 1. Un-deploy Application

-While the high level flow is the same for both scenarios, the detailed steps have some differences in them and will be described separately in the following two scenarios.
+While the high level flow applies for both scenarios, the detailed steps have some differences in them and will be described separately in the following two scenarios.

 ### Scenario#1 - Develop and deploy application without IBM Edge Application Manager